Village Presbyterian Church

 Village Presbyterian Church is a Presbyterian Church (USA) congregation founded on February 13, 1949, with 282 charter members, that has since grown to be one of the largest Presbyterian churches in America with a reported 4,789 members in 2013.

 History

-Village Presbyterian Church was founded in February 1949 by Robert H. Meneilly.
-Prairie Village KS was a developing suburb in the 1940s with a high concentration of young families, and no Presbyterian church in the area.
-Meneilly went door-to-door in the emerging suburb to encourage residents to visit, and begin building a congregation before the building was complete.
-When the church opened for its first service on Sunday, Feb.
-13, 1949, they drew 282 members to the congregation.
+Village Presbyterian Church was founded in February 1949 by Robert H. Meneilly. in Prairie Village, Kansas Meneilly went door-to-door in the emerging suburb to encourage residents to visit, and begin building a congregation before the building was complete.
+The church had its first service on Sunday, Feb.
+13, 1949.

 In a report from Walter Cronkite which was previewed in a 1994 article in the Washington Post, Cronkite described Village Presbyterian as an “absolute perfect example of what is happening to churches all over the United States today in the split between the evangelical right and the more mainstream.”